 What is Computer Forensics?

-Forensic Data Recovery or Computer forensics, is the collection, preservation, analysis, and presentation of computer-related evidence.
-Computer evidence can be useful in criminal cases, civil litigation, and human resource and employment proceedings.
+Forensic hard drive Investigation or Computer Forensics, is the collection, preservation, analysis, and presentation of computer-related evidence.
+(Including online, web browsing activities) Computer evidence can be useful in criminal cases, civil litigation, and human resource and employment proceedings.

 Far more information is retained in a computer than most people realize.
 It’s also more difficult to completely remove information than is generally thought.
 For these reasons, as well as others, computer forensic examinations can typically recover lost or deleted information (or at a minimum, find evidence of the information) even when it has been intentionally deleted.